Makuwro/help-articles/articles/policies/privacy.md

 * "Friends" refer to members who you follow and follow you back on Makuwro.

-* "Submissions" refer to content that you upload, such as art, literature, characters, blogs, and terms.
+* "Submissions" refer to content that you upload, such as art, literature, characters, blogs, comments, and terms.

 # Children under 13
 Makuwro is expressly not for children under the age of 13.